azurewithdanidu/azurewithdanidu.github.io/_posts/2025-11-16-centralized-waf-strategy-azure-front-door-application-gateway.md

 ## Wrapping Up

 Building a centralized WAF strategy with Azure Front Door Premium as your single security layer, backed by Application Gateway Standard_v2 for regional load balancing, is a pragmatic, cost-effective pattern for many organizations.
-Using **Azure Verified Modules (AVM)** makes this architecture significantly easier to implement, maintain, and update.

-**The AVM Advantage**:
-- **68% less code** compared to custom Bicep (330 lines vs. 1,050 lines)
-- **Microsoft-verified** security and reliability best practices
-- **Automatic updates** with new Azure features and security patches
-- **Reduced maintenance burden** for small infrastructure teams
-- **Consistent deployments** across environments and teams
-- **Production-ready** from day one
+**Key benefits of this architecture**:
+- **Single WAF layer**: All external traffic protected at the edge with Front Door Premium
+- **Cost savings**: $100/month per Application Gateway by using Standard_v2 instead of WAF_v2
+- **Performance optimized**: Single WAF inspection reduces latency by 10-30ms per request
+- **Centralized management**: One WAF policy to manage, monitor, and audit
+- **Global + Regional**: Front Door handles global distribution, Application Gateway handles regional integration
+- **Private Link security**: Secure backend connections without public exposure

-**Deploy this architecture with AVM if**:
+**Deploy this architecture if**:
 - You have multi-region deployments
 - You're running hybrid IaaS + PaaS workloads
 - You need centralized security management at the edge
 - You want to optimize costs without compromising external security
-- You have a small infrastructure team (AVM reduces complexity)
-- You want Microsoft-verified configurations
-- You need consistent, repeatable deployments
+- Your internal traffic originates from trusted sources

 **Use Application Gateway WAF_v2 instead if**:
 - Zero-trust security model (no internal traffic is trusted)